Georgetown University, School of Foreign Service

-Dennis Wilder is the managing director for the Initiative for U.S.-China Dialogue on Global Issues at Georgetown University, where he also serves as an assistant professor of practice in Asian studies in the School of Foreign Service.
+Dennis Wilder is the managing director and a senior fellow for the Initiative for U.S.-China Dialogue on Global Issues at Georgetown University, where he also serves as an assistant professor of practice in Asian studies in the School of Foreign Service.
 Wilder holds a B.A. from Kalamazoo College and an M.S. in foreign service from Georgetown University.

 His accomplishments include: